 Yes I know, that sounds like rainbows and butterflies.
 Don’t get me wrong, it doesn’t mean that things always go exactly to plan and that there are no hurdles along the way.

-For smaller projects, this doesn’t have to be a meeting; it could be a regular call or email update.
+For smaller projects, this doesn’t have to be a meeting; it could be a regular phone call or email update.
 Whatever fits the project and the people involved.
-Even if there is nothing specific to report, it’s helpful to touch base and make sure everyone is on the same page.
-Conversations lead to better understanding and collaboration.
+Even if there is nothing specific to report, it’s helpful to touch base and plan for future project milestones.

 Transparency builds trust, even if you’re delivering less-than-good news.
-Once you’ve delivered the bad news, and everyone is on the same page, that is when you can start working on a solution.
+Once you’ve delivered the bad news, and everyone is on the same page, that is when you can start working towards a solution.
 And you might find the relationship is stronger for it.

 This is a very important aspect of good communication.
 Meeting and talking frequently is great, but are you actively listening in those meetings?
 Listening is just as important as talking in communication, arguably even more important.
 As a creative agency, it’s imperative that we understand what our clients do, what their goals are, and if they have any concerns or questions we need to address.

 We’ve all been in a meeting where someone is talking and everyone else is nodding along, and you feel like you’re the only person in the room going, “Huh??” on the inside.

 Don’t be afraid to ask a stupid question!
 More times than not, you are not the only person in the room who could benefit from an acronym being spelled out or a term being defined.
 As author Simon Sinek says, “Be the ‘stupidest’ in the room.”
 Ask the question that everyone else is too afraid to ask.
 You’ll find you’re not the only one who benefits from the answer.